Devapo/camunda-jms-connector/README.md

 * In our project there is a process called `JMS Listen`.
 It is started by a *Message Event* that is waitng for `start` message by listenening to the local queue.
 As in previous step we enqueued such message, the Camunda Engine will start an instance of a `JMS Listen` process.

 * At this point it is clear how the JMS connector works, it enqueued a message on a queue that is listened by the engine.
-Whenever engine receives a message it will start an instance of a new particular process.
+Whenever engine receives a message it will trigger an instance of a new particular process or it will send it to an existing instance, regarding if the engine finds a process instance with an id given in JSON .

 * Now that the instance of `JMS Listen` is active it awaits for `continue` message.
 Let's send one!
-Customize in Camunda Modeler the JSON of `JMS Send` process with `{'bkey':'first','msg':'start'}` and deploy it to the engine.
+Customize in Camunda Modeler the JSON of `JMS Send` process with `{'bkey':'first','msg':'continue'}` and deploy it to the engine.
 Now if you run `JMS Send` again you will notice that the instance of `JMS Listen` is gone, as the listener received `continue` message from engine that dequeued the message from the queue.

 ## Roadmap